bazelbuild/starlark/spec.md

 A built-in function value used in a Boolean context is always considered true.

-Many built-in functions are defined in the "universe" block of the environment (see [Name Resolution](#name-resolution)), and are thus available to all Starlark programs.
+Many built-in functions are predeclared in the environment (see [Name Resolution](#name-resolution)), and are thus available to	(see [Name Resolution](#name-resolution)). all Skylark programs.
+Some built-in functions such as `len` are _universal_, that is, available to all Skylark programs.
+The host application may predeclare additional built-in functions in the environment of a specific module.

 Except where noted, built-in functions accept only positional arguments.